Girish-GAP/Angular/Server&Client/README.md

 - This file contains node-js as a run time environment and express-js as a framework.
 - We create the object of express and use it's methods.

-<em>[ *Note : If server started by running 'node api.js' then if any change in api.js file require restart server to see effect of changes ]</em>

 -----------------------------------------------------